truthwave/my-ai-portfolio-clean/README.md

-# AI Prompt Management App
+# 🚀 AI Prompt Management App

+> **“Turn your best ideas into reusable power tools.”**

-This is a web application for managing and sharing AI prompts, built with [Next.js](https://nextjs.org) and [Supabase](https://supabase.com).
-It helps users organize, store, and share their custom prompts and results with ease.
+A modern web app built with [Next.js](https://nextjs.org) and [Supabase](https://supabase.com), designed to **organize, store, and share your AI prompts** efficiently.
+Whether you’re crafting prompts for business, research, or creative projects, this app helps you manage them all in one place — securely and beautifully.

 ---

+## ✨ Why This App?

+- Tired of losing great prompts in scattered documents?
+- Want to **reuse winning prompts** and share them with teammates?
+- Need secure storage with modern tech?

+→ This app makes your AI prompt workflow **organized, searchable, and shareable**.

+---

-## 🚀 Features
+## 🚀 Core Features

-### 🔐 Authentication
+### 🔐 Secure Authentication

-- User sign-up and login
+- Sign up / Log in
 - Password reset
-- Logout
-- Row Level Security (RLS) to isolate user data (Supabase Auth)
+- Row Level Security (Supabase Auth) ensures private user data

 ---

 ### 📋 Prompt Management

-- Create, edit, and delete prompts
+- Create, edit, delete prompts
-- Detailed prompt pages
+- View detailed prompt pages
-- Dashboard with prompt list
+- Dashboard listing all your prompts

 ---